miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 Anyway, when it came time to switch back from NeoVim to good ol' vim, I asked
 myself: Hey Mike, it's always been hard to edit those vim macros in VimScript.
-But I bet Lua is both easier to type (because none of that `^M` control-character mess, and the AI coding assistants can help me out with Lua!
+But I bet Lua is both easier to type (because none of that `^M` control-character mess), and the AI coding assistants can help me out with Lua!
 So I tried, and it did!

 ### Understanding VimScript's Origins